chrislo27/RhythmHeavenRemixEditor/docs/README.md

 # Readme

 This readme is up to date with version `v3.1.4`.<br>
-The version this is up to date with may not be released yet.<br>
+The version this is up to date with may be a future version, and may not be released yet.
+If this is the case, this readme is still up-to-date.<br>

 ## How does a remix work?
 Remixes in RHRE3 have changed since RHRE2.